-Pausing to remind myself that I too am the recipient of patience and kindness.
-First and foremost, the patience and kindness of the Lord who is gracious and compassionate, slow to anger, abounding in love and faithfulness.
+Pausing reminds me that I too am the recipient of patience and kindness.
+First and foremost, the patience and kindness of the Lord who is gracious and compassionate, slow to anger, abounding in love, and faithfulness.
 (Psalm 103:8).
-I also have benefited and grown through the patience and kindness of other believers who have extended grace and love to me, pointing me to Christ, and a giving me an example to follow as I mature in my walk.
+I also have benefited and grown through the patience and kindness of other believers who have extended grace and love to me, pointing me to Christ, and giving me an example to follow as I mature in my walk.

 Breathing allows me a moment to exhale that impatient spirit and refocus.
-Asking myself for the Lord to flood my heart and mind with His grace, reminding me of His Word which realigns my attitude and actions so that I might reflect Jesus.
+Asking for the Lord to flood my heart and mind with His grace, reminding me of His Word which realigns my attitude and actions, so that I might reflect Jesus.

+Who are the sandpaper people in your life?
 Who do you need to bear with today?
-Ask the Lord to give you the strength to walk patient and kind toward others bearing with their faults, weaknesses or immaturity as you point them to Jesus.
+Ask the Lord to give you the strength to walk patient and kind toward others bearing with their faults, weaknesses, or immaturity as you point them to Jesus.